Roco-scientist/NGS-Barcode-Count-GO/README.md

 Error handling is defaulted at 20% maximum sequence error per constant region and barcode.
 This can be changed through CLI arguments.
 The algorithm fixes any sequenced constant region or barcode with the best match possible.
 If there are two or more best matches, it is not counted.

-~~If there is a random barcode included, sequences with a duplicated random barcode are not counted.~~

 Go refactoring of [NGS-Barcode-Count](https://github.com/Roco-scientist/NGS-Barcode-Count-dummy), which is written in Rust.
 Features not yet refactored:
 - Single and double barcode enrichment